ArturSkrzeta/Linear-Regression/README.md

   </li>
   <li> Finding the best fit regression line with <b>gradient search</b>
     <br>
-    - performing n iterations for different m
+    - performing n iterations for different m <br>
-    - after every iteration, a predicted value y is being calculated
+    - after every iteration, a predicted value y is being calculated <br>
-    - comparing distance between actual value and predicted one
+    - comparing distance between actual value and predicted one <br>
-    - when in iteration the distance between the predicted value and actual one is minimum - for this iteration we take m value for the best fit line
+    - when in iteration the distance between the predicted value and actual one is minimum - for this iteration we take m value for the best fit line <br>
   </li>

 </ul>